p-behr/magic2024/5_Employees/README.md

 We now want to make a few changes: let's convert this code into a function, move this code into a separate file, and let's return JSON instead of a PHP array.

-<br>➡️ In your /magic2024 directory, create a file named `customer.php`
+<br>➡️ In your /magic2024 directory, create a file named `employee.php`
 ❗ make sure this file is in magic2024 and *not* in htdocs.